fitnr/SublimeCSSTidy/README.md

 SublimeCSSTidy adds three commands to the Sublime Text 2 command palette:

-*Tidy CSS (Highest Compression)
+* Tidy CSS (Highest Compression)
-*Tidy CSS (Low Compression)
+* Tidy CSS (Low Compression)
-*Tidy CSS
+* Tidy CSS

-The last one uses the default template, which is a decent balance of readability and compression .
-If you can decipher the complicated patten for creating [custom formatting rules](http://csstidy.sourceforge.net/templates.php), SublimeCSSTidy will happily use them.
+The last one uses the default template, which is a decent balance of readability and compression.
+If you can decipher the complicated pattern for creating [custom formatting rules](http://csstidy.sourceforge.net/templates.php), SublimeCSSTidy will happily use them.
 An example of a custom template file is included (`template-medium.txt`).

 ### Installation

 #### With Package Control
 If you have [Package Control][package_control] installed, you can install CSSTIdy from within Sublime Text 2.
-Open the Command Palette and select "Package Control: Install Package", then search for `CSSTidy`.
+Open the Command Palette and select "Package Control: Install Package", then search for *CSSTidy*.

 #### Without Package Control
 Go to your Sublime Text 2 Packages directory (by selecting "Preferences > Browse Packages") and clone the repository there: